Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Results and discussion

-At temperatures above 155~K, the PF$_{6}$ molecules are rotating around the four three-fold symmetry axes $4C_3$, which pass through the centers of the octahedron surfaces.
-With decreasing temperature, these molecular reorientation modes are continously freezing out, as is manifested by the broad high-temperature maximum of the $^{31}$P spin-lattice relaxation rate, see Fig.~\ref{fig:BPP}(c).
-At temperatures between about 130 and 80~K, molecular reorientation takes place with respect to the six two-fold symmetry axes $6C_2$, which pass through the centers of the octahedron edges.
+At temperatures above 155~K, all PF$_{6}$ molecules are rotating around the four threefold symmetry axes $4C_3$, which pass through the centers of the octahedron surfaces.
+These molecular reorientations yield a constant linewidth of the $^{31}$P-NMR spectrum with $\sqrt{M_2}= 2.5$~kHz for the out-of-plane field orientation.
+With decreasing temperature, these molecular reorientation modes are continuously freezing out, as is manifested by the broad high-temperature maximum of the $^{31}$P spin-lattice relaxation rate, see Fig.~\ref{fig:BPP}(c).
+By lowering the temperature below 155 K, a steplike increase of the linewidth occurs with a concomitant broad maximum of $1/T_2$ [Figs.~\ref{fig:BPP}(a) and \ref{fig:BPP}(b)].
+At temperatures between about 130 and 80~K, the molecular reorientation takes place with respect to the six twofold symmetry axes $6C_2$, which pass through the centers of the octahedron edges.
+This type of PF$_{6}$ molecular rotations manifests as a plateau of the temperature-dependent linewidth with $\sqrt{M_2}$ of about 3.6~kHz for $H \| c$.
 Although these motional modes are freezing out with further decrease of temperature, no distinct maximum of the $^{31}$P spin-lattice relaxation rate, associated with a slowing of this specific molecular reorientation, is observed.
-Likely, this is due to a significant change of the reorientation frequency, leading to an abrupt change of the correlation time of the local-field fluctuations.
-As a consequence, the slowing down of the field fluctuations does not cross the Larmor frequency upon cooling.
-Below around 50~K, the PF$_{6}$ molecules rotate around the three four-fold symmetry axes $3C_4$, which coincide with the space diagonals of the octahedron.
-The freezing of these molecular motions causes another BPP peak in the $^{31}$P spin-lattice relaxation rate, see Fig.~\ref{fig:BPP}(c).
-Finally, at around 10~K, all PF$_{6}$ reorientation modes are frozen out, and the rigid-lattice condition is reached.
-Any of the aforesaid rotations does not necessarily need to be described in a classical formalism.
-If a molecule has more than one equivalent position with respect to the symmetry axis, separated by energy barriers, it may flip between these positions with a given frequency.
-A classical description of the rotation and averaging over a discrete number of possible positions will, in case of more than two equivalent orientations, give the same result for the calculation of the second moment \cite{abragam_principles_1961}.
+The absence of this $1/T_1$ peak could either be caused by a significant and abrupt change of the molecular reorientation frequency, or by a cancellation of the local field fluctuations due to the anisotropy of the geometrical form factors, the anisotropy and magnitude of which determine the sensitivity of the spin-lattice relaxation to the local field dynamics.
+By lowering the temperature below about 80~K, a further stepwise increase of the linewidth is observed and accompanied by an enhancement of the $^{31}$P spin-spin relaxation rate.
+A broad maximum of $1/T_2$ occurs at 60~K, whereas below around 50~K, another plateau of $M_2$ and $1/T_2$ is reached, which is associated with rotations of the PF$_{6}$ molecules around the three fourfold symmetry axes $3C_4$, which coincide with the space diagonals of the octahedron.
+The freezing of these molecular motions yields another BPP peak in the $^{31}$P spin-lattice relaxation rate, see Fig.~\ref{fig:BPP}(c).
+Below about 26~K, an increase of the linewidth is observed, accompanied by a broad maximum of the $^{31}$P spin-spin relaxation.
+Finally, at around 10~K, all PF$_{6}$ reorientation modes are frozen out and the rigid-lattice condition is reached.
+A molecule with several equivalent orientations with respect to the symmetry axis, separated by energy barriers, may flip between these orientations with a given frequency.
+In case of more than two such equivalent orientations of the molecule, the calculation of the second moment gives the same result for an averaging over a discrete number of possible orientations or for a classical description of the rotation, i.e., averaging over a continuous set of orientations~\cite{abragam_principles_1961}.
 A summary of all experimental and calculated characteristic parameters is presented in Table~\ref{tab: comparison}.